-My balance is due now, what happens? - updated 10 June 2020
+My balance is due now, what happens?

 What happens if one or more members of my group are unable to travel due to illness and we need to cancel the holiday?

-If the owner is permitted to honour your booking, any cancellation you or any of your guests need to make for whatever reason which may include not being able to travel to the property for reason of ill-health (including covid) would be considered a client cancellation.
+If the owner is permitted to honour your booking, any cancellation you or any of your guests need to make for whatever reason, which may include not being able to travel to the property for reason of ill-health (including covid) would be considered a client cancellation.

 What extra measures have been put in place at properties to stop the spread of coronavirus?

+Your property will have been cleaned with covid in mind.
 All owners will have conducted a thorough risk assessment prior to re-opening to ensure they have put measures in place to keep their guests, their staff and the local community as safe as possible.
 In some cases this may mean leaving the property empty for a few days between bookings and in other cases it may mean earlier departure times and later arrival times.
 Please be assured all changes that have been made will have been done so with your health and safety in mind.